liuyxpp/liuyxpp.github.io/CV/index.md

 ### Research Experience
 -----

-**Visiting Researcher**, 2014 - present
-*University of California, Santa Barbara, Materials Research Laboratory*

-- Field-theoretic simulations of polymeric materials.

 **Lecturer**, 2012 - present
 *Fudan University, Department of Macromolecular Science*

 - Chebyshev based self-consistent field theory (SCFT) studies of polymer brushes and polymers under confinements, focusing on the effect of surface affinity.
 The Chebyshev based SCFT algorithm is highly efficient on non-periodic boundary condition problems.

 - Development of the polyorder project: a unified computing framework for conducting polymer SCFT calculations.

+**Visiting Researcher**, 2014 - 2016
+*University of California, Santa Barbara, Materials Research Laboratory*

+- Field-theoretic simulations of polymeric materials.

+- Developing a density functional model for polymeric systems.

 **Postdoctoral Research Fellow**, 2009 - 2012
 *Fudan University, Department of Macromolecular Science*